 A study of the principles of development, learning, and measurement applied to educational situations.
 Examination of contemporary theories of learning.
-Prerequisite: PSY 110

-PSY 222(B) Research Methods in Psychology 3 credits An introduction to research methods in psychology or related fields.
+PSY 222(B) Research Methods in Psychology

+An introduction to research methods in psychology or related fields.
 Covers literature reviews, critical evaluations of articles in professional journals, the design of research studies, and use of a computer-based statistical package to analyze data.
 Independent research focuses on the procedures involved in conducting studies and writing research reports.
 Group laboratory exercises are included.